-- Psychometric tests that outline and analyze the strengths and weaknesses of students and highlight their aptitudes and interests. - Sreenidhians' Learners' Journey which is a student specific portfolio that reflects the achievements of the respective student which he/she can brag about. - University Fairs on campus that bring admissions advisors from colleges within and outside India to meet students directly to give an insight into the admission acceptance criteria. - Guest lectures and workshops that allow students to meet and hear subject matter experts from various industry domains as they talk about their success stories and deep dive into their specific profession. - Alumni network that opens doors to our current students to meet the Sreenidhi alumnus who would take them through their struggles, experiences and challenges encountered that act as a guide book to the juniors. - Collaborations with various entities that would add value to our student community in multiple stages of their school journey. - Identify internship / student worker / certification opportunities that add value to every student's file as they prepare for strengthening their college application resume. - Host conferences and community services on campus that would be student led, thereby bringing out the potential lying within every student and train them to be the best version of themselves.
+- Use the most advanced college application platform that supports end-to-end the college document submission process - Regular grade / age-wise career counseling sessions for students from MYP 1 onwards that helps prepare for their University readiness journey with a strong portfolio through the years - Psychometric tests that outline and analyze the strengths and weaknesses of students and highlight their aptitudes and interests. - Conduct exclusive sessions to guide on how to fill application forms, shortlist colleges, pre-departure sessions, financial planning etc. - Sreenidhians' Learners' Journey which is a student specific portfolio that reflects the achievements of the respective student which he/she can brag about. - University Fairs on campus that bring admissions advisors from colleges within and outside India to meet students directly to give an insight into the admission acceptance criteria. - Guest lectures and workshops that allow students to meet and hear subject

+- matter experts from various industry domains as they talk about their success stories and deep dive into their specific profession. - Alumni network that opens doors to our current students to meet the Sreenidhi alumnus who would take them through their struggles, experiences and challenges encountered that act as a guide book to the juniors. - Collaborations with various entities that would add value to our student community in multiple stages of their school journey. - Identify internship / student worker / certification opportunities that add value to every student's file as they prepare for strengthening their college application resume. - Host conferences and community services on campus that would be student led, thereby bringing out the potential lying within every student and train them to be the best version of themselves.

-The IB Diploma Programme offered at Sreenidhi prepares our students with the necessary research techniques, critical thinking skills and a globalized worldview along with many other important qualities that will encourage them to strive for excellence.
+The IB Diploma Programme/IB Career Related Programme offered at Sreenidhi prepares our students with the necessary research techniques, critical thinking skills and a globalized worldview along with many other important qualities that will encourage them to strive for excellence.

-Sreenidhi International School is a registered UCAS (Universities and Colleges Application Services) center for applications to Universities in the UK, is accredited by NEASC (New England Association for Schools and Colleges) in addition to being an Authorized test center for the SAT and ACT.
+Sreenidhi International School is a registered UCAS (Universities and Colleges Application Services) center for applications to Universities in the UK, is accredited by NEASC (New England Association for Schools and Colleges) in addition to being an Authorized test center for the SAT and PSAT.

-XIV Student Council
+15. Student Council

-The general aim of the Student Council shall be to promote the good of all members of the school community.
-The Student Council provides the student body with a voice and a means to carry out the overall objectives of the student body.
-The pursuit of these objectives shall be understood to include the following basic areas of responsibility, namely to:
+The primary aim of the Student Council is to promote the well-being of all members of the school community.
+The Student Council provides a platform for the student body to voice their concerns and to achieve their collective goals.
+The pursuit of these objectives includes the following key responsibilities:

-- 1) promote an atmosphere conducive to academic achievement; - 2) encourage high standards of personal conduct among students; - 3) foster better relationships within the school community; - 4) maintain positive relations with the outside community; - 5) plan and organize diverse activities and provide opportunities for discussion; - encourage and maintain a culture that will be socially and academically beneficial to all; - 7) serve the school as an official ambassador at external events.
+- Promote an atmosphere conducive to academic achievement. - Encourage high standards of personal conduct among students. - Foster better relationships within the school community. - Maintain positive relations with the external community. - Plan and organize diverse activities and provide opportunities for discussion. - Encourage and maintain a culture that is socially and academically beneficial to all. - Serve the school as official ambassadors at external events.